GENERAL RULES AND REGULATIONS

 2) All Varsity players must be 14 years old or younger as of September 1st.

-3) All players wishing to play J.V . must be in the 6th grade or under and be 12 years old or younger on September 1st. (exceptions will be determined by the school administrators.)
+3) All players wishing to play J.V. must be in the 6th grade or under and be 12 years old or younger on September 1st.

 4) It is recommended that all players maintain at least a 2.0 GPA with no "F" grades.
 Final eligibility decisions based on grades will be left to the individual school principal.

-Players may play for one team per sport only.
-Exception - If and only if a varsity team is forced to forfeit or play without any substitutes, they may have a J.V. player fill in.
+6) Players may play for one team per sport only.
+The only exception is if, and only if, a varsity team is forced to forfeit or play without any substitutes, they may have a JV player fill in.

 LEAGUE AND TOURNAMENT RULES